 Golden is home to the Colorado School of Mines, one of the nation's top universities for engineering.
 Incoming freshmen whitewash the school's signature letter "M" on Mt.
 Zion at the beginning of each school year.

 - Summer Street Fairs: Every First Friday from June to September, walk Washington Avenue while listening to live music, visiting the beer garden and checking out shops and galleries that stay open late.

 - Farmers' Markets: Weekly market featuring fresh produce and bakery items.

-In July, Buffalo Bill Days bring an old-time Western festival to town with a parade, stagecoach rides, and pancake breakfast.
+- Buffalo Bill Days: An old-time Western festival in July with a parade, stagecoach rides and pancake breakfast.